shotover/shotover-proxy/docs/src/transforms.md

     # if true then responses will be returned in the same as order as the queries went out.
     # if it is false then response may return in any order.
     ordered_results: true
-    # The name of the chain
-    # TODO: we should just remove this and default the name to "ParallelMap Chain" or something
-    name: "chain name"
     # The chain that messages are sent through
     chain:
       - QueryCounter: